 BLS enables you to travel by train, bus and boat.
 We also transport you in the comfort of your own car through the Lötschberg and Simplon tunnels.
 BLS connects people, regions and places.
 And if you want to transport freight – we can do that too.
 Our broad transport offering – trains, buses, boats, Car Transport service and freight transport – makes BLS one of Switzerland’s biggest transport companies.

 The business area of passenger mobility is centred around our railway network.
 We operate trains on the Bern and Central Switzerland S-Bahn networks – from Bern to Payerne or from Lucerne to Langenthal.
-Our speedier InterRegio and RegioExpress lines go from Bern to Biel, La Chaux-de-Fonds and Domodossola, for example.
-This results in a route network spanning 660 kilometres, transporting more than 180,000 passengers daily.
-Our 140 passenger trains require 670 train drivers – our biggest group of employees.
+Our speedier InterRegio and RegioExpress lines go from Bern to Olten, La Chaux-de-Fonds and Domodossola, for example.
+Our passenger trains require 705 train drivers – our biggest group of employees.
 We currently operate four workshops, at which we maintain and clean the trains – in Spiez, Oberburg, Givisiez and Bönigen.
 Every train visits a workshop once a week, so that our passengers can always travel reliably and in comfort.

-In Emmental and Oberaargau, BLS operates a bus network spanning more than 200 kilometres and 18 routes from its two regional centres in Burgdorf and Langnau.
-Most of our approximately 10,000 daily bus passengers are commuters.
-The bus operations are overseen by Busland Ltd and its 130 employees – the company has been a subsidiary of BLS since its foundation in 2006.
+In Emmental and Oberaargau, BLS operates a bus network spanning 325 kilometres and 20 routes from its regional centres in Burgdorf, Langnau and Huttwil.
+Most of our bus passengers are commuters.
+The bus operations are overseen by Busland AG and its 145 employees – the com pany has been a subsidiary of BLS since its foundation in 2006.
 Our head office is in Burgdorf, with other depots located in Langnau in Emmental, in Sumiswald and Huttwil.
 With the Ilfis Garage in Langnau, we also provide a service centre for commercial vehicles.

 Car Transport service